By using this site, you agree to the Privacy Policy and Terms of Use.

 Two-sign method reveals illness severity patterns

-Researchers led by Henry D. Kalter from Johns Hopkins Bloomberg School of Public Health developed a novel two-sign assessment method focusing on activity level and feeding behavior to classify illness severity.
-The study analyzed verbal and social autopsy data from fatal illness cases across six sub-Saharan African countries and Pakistan, published in PLOS Global Public Health.
+Researchers led by Henry D. Kalter from Johns Hopkins Bloomberg School of Public Health developed a novel two-sign assessment method focusing on activity level and feeding behavior to classify illness severity, according to the study published in PLOS Global Public Health.
+The study analyzed verbal and social autopsy data from fatal illness cases across six sub-Saharan African countries and Pakistan.

 Submit Your Paper